Since I received my endorsement for exceptional talent and receiving my #TechNationVisa, there have been many changes since 2016.

 This list is useful because Tech Nation are specifically looking for particular applicants who can be endorsed with exceptional talent or promise so that they can make a significant impact to the digital technology sector.

-Consultants, outsources or those working in agencies working in the digital technology sector are not eligible.
+Therefore, technical or management consultants, outsources or those working in agencies working in the digital technology sector are not suitable applicants and therefore, are not eligible.

 Tech Nation have also announced that the Global Talent Visa route is available for ‘highly-skilled’ tech entrepreneurs and employees working in the digital technology sector.
 It also confirmed that the Global Talent visa should not be considered for general employment.